iohzrd/follow/README.md

 First, we connect to IPFS and retrieve our ID.

-On first boot, we instantiate a new "Identity" object, which is ultimately saved to disk as a json file.
+On first boot, we instantiate a new "Identity" object, which is ultimately saved to disk.

 Most of the identity logic is contained in the Identity class:
 `src/modules/identity.js`